riskmaris/bookstore/README.old.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/rahimialijan/BookList-App-React/issues).
+Feel free to check the [issues page]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>